SmokinCaterpillar/pypet/doc/source/manual/misc.rst

     Thanks to Owen Mackwood for his SNEP toolbox which provided the initial ideas for this project

-* Thanks to Mehmet Nevvaf Timur for his work on the SCOOP integration and the ``'NETQUEUE'`` feature.
+* Thanks to Mehmet Nevvaf Timur for his work on the SCOOP integration and the ``'NETQUEUE'`` feature

+* Thanks to Henri Bunting for his work on the BRIAN2 subpackage

 *